simonesilvestroni/m2m-website/_musicproduction/callum-gardner-debut-single.md

 date: '2017-05-15'
 last_modified_at: '2021-11-14 20:43:08'
 year: "2017"
-author: 'Simone Silvestroni'
 skillset:
   - "production"
   - "editing"
   - "logic pro"
   - "mix"
   - "master"
-description: "How Callum Gardner and I met, got to know each other and started producing his debut single"
+description: "How Callum Gardner and I met, got to know each other and started producing his debut single."
-excerpt: 'How Callum Gardner and I met, got to know each other and started producing his debut single.'
 featimage: true
-featimage-url: '/assets/images/producing-commit-to-the-list-by-callum-gardner.jpg'
-featimage-height: '600'
 ---
+{% responsive_image_block %}
+  path: assets/images/producing-commit-to-the-list-by-callum-gardner.jpg
+  alt: Cover for the single Commit to the List
+{% endresponsive_image_block %}

-## On Spotify
+## Stream from Spotify

 {% include pattern-spotify.html id="4e2PTyfPfvw9WunM9nG0nT" height="80" %}

+## Backstory

 A few years ago I got in touch with [Ciara Clifford](https://open.spotify.com/artist/6y4HZjrBa7CMWVdyIkV5RQ), who was looking for a new bassist to play in a trio.
 Unfortunately, my schedule was incompatible with the required effort, but I went to her next live gig at the _Nambucca_.
 Besides being finally able to meet her and see [Joe Meek’s former studio](https://en.wikipedia.org/wiki/Joe_Meek) in Holloway Road, there was one further highlight that evening.